Cypheron Core

 Thread Safety

-All public key types are Send
+All public key types are Send and Sync:

 #![allow(unused)] fn main() { use std::sync::Arc; use std::thread; let (pk, _sk) = MlKem768::keypair().unwrap(); let shared_pk = Arc::new(pk); // Public keys can be shared across threads let handles: Vec<_> = (0..4).map(|_| { let pk = shared_pk.clone(); thread::spawn(move || { // Use pk in thread...
 MlKem768::encapsulate(&pk) }) }).collect(); }